1/32 - 1/16teaspoonsteviaoptional: see Recipe Notes for sweetener info.

-Blend 'til smooth.
+Blend until smooth.
 In my Vitamix, I blend for approximately 2-3 minutes.
-This machine it totally worth it!

 Pour and enjoy.